jhesch/dirty-bits/README.md

 ### `clean-bits`

-A space-separated list of the repo bits that are marked as clean.
+A space-separated list of the repo bits that are marked clean.
+Example
-Example value: `backend indexer`
+value: `backend indexer`

 ### `dirty-bits`

-A space-separated list of the repo bits that are marked as dirty.
+A space-separated list of the repo bits that are marked dirty.
+Example
-Example value: `frontend worker`
+value: `frontend worker`

 ### `json-results`